- Design good experiments using five key elements of effective tests

 The increase in clicks to the “Shop Now” CTA in the hero image confirmed that visitors wanted to learn about the benefits of fitness trackers and evaluate one product, rather than choose between several.

 When choosing secondary metrics, you’ll often balance site traffic and complexity.
-Optimizely calculates statistical significance for the primary metric separately to ensure that it always reach statistical significance at top speed, so can make important business decisions.
+Optimizely calculates statistical significance for the primary metric separately to ensure that it always reach statistical significance at top speed, so you can make important business decisions.
 But for all other goals, the more you add, the more visitors you’ll need to determine a win or loss.
 If traffic is a limited resource for your program (it is for most), you’ll need to balance it against goal complexity.

 Chris’ team prioritized revenue per visitor as a secondary metric to track the downstream impact of the experiment -- and ensure that they’re moving the needle in the right direction.
 Clicks to the top navigation helped the team confirm visitor intent and monitor other parts of the funnel.